songkeys/Translateer/README.md

 Visit <https://t.song.work/> to see more usage.

+**This free demo can only serve 5 concurrent requests.** You are encouraged to host this service on your own server.

 ## Self-Hosted

-You are encouraged to host this service on your own server.

 ### Option 1: Serve with Docker (Recommended)